 Internal control over financial reporting cannot provide absolute assurance of achieving financial reporting objectives because of its inherent limitations.
 Internal control over financial reporting is a process that involves human diligence and compliance and is subject to lapses in judgment and breakdowns resulting from human failures.
 Internal control over financial reporting can also be circumvented by collusion or improper management override.
 Because of such limitations, there is a risk that material misstatements may not be prevented or detected on a timely basis by internal control over financial reporting.
 However, these inherent limitations are known features of the financial reporting process.
 Therefore, it is possible to design into the process safeguards to reduce, though not eliminate, this risk.
 Management is also responsible for the preparation and fair presentation of the consolidated financial statements and other financial information contained in this report.
+The accompanying consolidated financial statements were prepared in financial information contained in this report.
 The accompanying consolidated financial statements were prepared in conformity with U.S. generally accepted accounting principles and include, as necessary, best estimates and judgments by management.

-Ernst & Young LLP, an independent registered certified public accounting firm, has audited our consolidated financial statements as of and for the year ended December 31, 2012, and opined as to the effectiveness of internal control over financial reporting as of December 31, 2012, as stated in its attestation report, which is included herein on page 103.
+Ernst & Young LLP, an independent registered certified public accounting firm, has audited our consolidated financial statements as of and for the year ended December 31, 2012, and opined as to the effectiveness of internal control over financial reporting as of December 31, 2012, as stated in its attestation report, which is included herein on page 111.